CrossFit Coach

 What's your most effective way to get someone to dig deep and get those last 1 or 2 reps out?
 Do you have a go-to motivational line or something?

-Asked by CFCFCF about 11 years ago
+Asked by CFCFCF over 11 years ago

 If it is during a met con, I tell them that they are not going to die, which is very true.
 At times, you feel as though you cannot do one more because it feels like you will die, but in reality, we all know that we won't.
 That reminder seems to help.
 If it is during a strength portion, usually just getting in their face and screaming PULL, or PUSH does it.
 Just knowing that I am there, watching or spotting them helps a LOT!